stellar/stellar-core/docs/software/admin.md

-If you are changing some settings that may impact network wide settings, such as upgrading to a new version of stellar-core that supports a new version of the protocol or if you're updating other network wide settings such , review the section "Important notes on network wide settings".
+If you are changing some settings that may impact network wide settings, such as upgrading to a new version of stellar-core that supports a new version of the protocol or if you're updating other network wide settings, review the section "Important notes on network wide settings".

 We recommend performing the following steps in order (once per machine if you